kemoo13/School_District_Analysis/README.md

 <img src="Resources/adjusted_budget.png" width="800">

-The scores by school size also remained the same unless the formatting was removed to see the minimal changes:
+When looking at the scores by school size also remained the same unless the formatting was adjusted to show decimal points.
+When adjusted minimal changes can be observed:

 #### Original Schools by Size
 <img src="Resources/school_size_original.png" width="800">